CollectQT/quirell/readme.md

 * [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/)
 * [heroku toolbelt](https://toolbelt.heroku.com/)

-**If you don't have any of those requirements**, you can install them via the commands below.
+If you don't have any of those requirements, you can install them via the commands below.
 If you are unsure if you have them, then go through the commands anyway!

     $ sudo add-apt-repository ppa:fkrull/deadsnakes
     $ sudo apt-get update
     $ sudo apt-get install python3.4 python3.4-dev
     $ sudo apt-get install git python-pip python-virtualenv heroku-toolbelt

-**If this is your first time setting up Quirell**, you need to use these commands to set up the environment
+If this is your first time setting up Quirell, you need to use these commands to set up the virutal environment.
+You can opt not to set up a virtual environment but you will probably end up with all sorts of obscure errors.

     $ git clone git@gitlab.com:collectqt/quirell.git
     $ cd quirell
     $ virtualenv -p python3.4 venv

-Finally, **everytime you start working on the project** you need to run these commands within the `quirell/` folder to activate the environment
+Finally, everytime you start working on the project you need to run these commands within the `quirell/` folder to activate the environment.
+It's useful to alias this command to something shorter (I personally have it aliased as 'sv')

     $ source venv/bin/activate

+Then you install the project requirements (either to the virtual environment or your system installation of python) with

+    $ pip install -r requirements.txt

+After everything has installed you should try to start a test run with

+    $ python -m quirell.test

+A successful run will, amoung other things, not print any lines that start with `[ERROR]`, and will print a bunch of GET and POST requests.
+If everything is fine then try and run the application proper, with

+    $ python -m quirell.webapp

+This will start up a local flask debug server.
+After a few seconds the terminal should display `* Running on http://0.0.0.0:5000/`, and you'll be able to open quirell on your browser by visiting [http://0.0.0.0:5000/](http://0.0.0.0:5000/)

 ## Contributing